 A-11.
 Oregon Trail Ruts State Historic Site and National Historic Landmark, also called the Guernsey Ruts and Deep Rut Hill access.
-Go to wyoparks.state.wy.us/ for hours and information.
+Go to wyoparks.state.wy.us for hours and information.
 Free.
+Directions: Route to historic site is clearly marked-do not follow signs to Guernsey State Park.
+After entering Guernsey westbound on U.S.-26, turn left (south) onto South Wyoming Avenue.
+From the turn, drive 0.9 mile, crossing the North Platte

-(vicinity of Guernsey) boasts some of the deepest, most-photographed wagon ruts of the overland trails.
+(vicinity of Guernsey) boasts some of the deepest, mostphotographed wagon ruts of the overland trails.
 Here, thousands of iron-shod wheels and hooves chewed tracks five to six feet deep into solid rock.
 Paved walkway and informational signs lead visitors in a loop tour along the trail.
 Walk is steep in places and may be difficult for wheelchair